- SAS Blog

 You may be contacted if your nomination is successful and may be asked to provide further information.
 If you do not hear from the University, you should assume that your nomination has not been successful on this occasion, though names are often carried forward for consideration in subsequent years.

-Please note that if you submitted a nomination for a previous call, you should not resubmit the same name, however, you can submit another name.
+Please note that if you submitted a nomination for the previous calls in 2013 and 2014, you should not resubmit the same name, however, you can submit another name.